Eladio Fernández

-Eladio Carlos Fernández Guillermo (born 25 April 1986 in Madrid, Spain), known as Eladio, is a Spanish professional goalkeeper.
+Eladio Carlos Fernández Guillermo (born 25 April 1986), known as Eladio, is a Spanish former professional goalkeeper.

 Club career

-Eladio started his senior career in the Spanish Segunda División B with Logroñés CF. He played also in the reserves team of Real Zaragoza, and with AD Alcorcón in the season of the stunning 4-0 defeat of giant Real Madrid in the 2009–10 King's Cup.
+Eladio started his senior career in the Spanish Segunda División B with Logroñés CF. He played also in the reserves team of Real Zaragoza, and with AD Alcorcón in the season of the stunning 4–0 defeat of giant Real Madrid in the 2009–10 King's Cup.
 Eladio would promote to the Spanish Segunda División with AD Alcorcón this year.